rarebreed/mercury/README.md

 ### Linear tests

 We have to run our tests serially for a couple of reasons.
 For one, sometimes one test has a dependency on another test (which is a bad idea, if a test needs some state that state should be set up in a beforeSuite or beforeTest method).
 Another reason is that we don't want tests to potentially clobber each other.
 Perhaps one test is attaching a product...imagine if a concurrently running test is also detaching a product.
-If all we do is count the number of product certs, we will run into a problem, especially because this means to assert the correct value, we have to first ascertain "how many certs/products do we currently have" as a comparison.
+If all we do is count the number of product certs, we can run into a classic race condition problem.
+To assert the correct value, we have to:

+1. first ascertain "how many certs/products do we currently have"
+1. Make an attach (and prevent any concurrent access).
+1. Compare the before and after

 As a consequence, we have to run tests serially so that one test doesn't mess with the state of another.
+This is just one example, but there are many cases like this.
+Other scenarios involve the possibility of concurrent mutation of a file (perhaps setting rhsm.conf) for example

 ```
 Taking the above example, it doesn't matter if an attach and detach test runs concurrently.
 All
-that matters is that the test receives an event that a product was added and removed respectively.
+that matters is that the test receives an event that a specific product was added and removed respectively.
 In fact, this will mirror the real world better (one developer and one sysadmin both logged into
 the same machine simultaneously, each wanting to do something different)
 ```

 ### Scraping for files or logs

 In some of our tests, we have to dig into the file system to make sure that something got created, or count how many files there are before and after some function was invoked.
 In other cases, we have to search through the log file to make sure something happened.

 ```
 All these use cases are solved using rxjs.
 You can have a nodejs file service monitor watching